MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### read.conversation

-Used for monitoring possible negative impact on the health and performance of rendering an email message
+This event is triggered when an email is not visible on the device screen anymore.
+Used for monitoring possible negative impact on the health and performance of rendering an email message.

 The following fields are collected: